carpptn/RDPilot/README.md

 # interactive mode
 RDPilot.exe
 # then type goals or Q&A like:
-#   open Edge, go to Google.com, and search for the term 'life'
+#   open Edge browser, go to Google.com, and search for the term 'life'
 #   /ask where do you see the Edge app icon?
 ```